Big Bash League: Expansion proposals

 In 2015, former Black Caps captain and Melbourne Stars coach Stephen Fleming suggested the expansion of the tournament to include New Zealand teams and become a trans-Tasman competition.
 He said an expansion into New Zealand would be widely supported by locals.
 His views were also supported by Brisbane Heat coach and former Black Caps captain Daniel Vettori.
 Melbourne Renegades chief executive Stuart Coventry also stated that he wants Cricket Australia to grant each club a fifth home fixture next season.
 Coventry said the BBL was ready to expand from 8 to 10 games, and adding matches would further establish the franchises.

 In 2016, Anthony Everard, head of the BBL, flagged the league's intentions to approach expansion through a soft launch.
 He stated the short to medium term goal was to schedule BBL games involving existing franchises in regional markets before potentially adding new teams after the 2017–18 season when the broadcast deal expired.
 He also indicated the regional markets of Canberra, Geelong, Launceston, Coffs Harbour, Albury, Moe, Cairns, Gold Coast, and Alice Springs will likely host games during the soft launch period.
 On 27 January 2017, Everard announced an extra eight matches would be added to the 2017–18 season and implored each existing franchise to look at new markets when considering where the extra games would be played, although the lengthened season was not implemented until 2018–19.

 In 2018, it was reported that the Gold Coast Suns were interested in securing a Big Bash League franchise if the competition was expanded.

 Cricket ACT has campaigned for an expansion team in both the men's and women's competition.
-In October 2024, Australian Capital Territory Chief Minister Andrew Barr announced as part of campaigning for the 2024 Australian Capital Territory election, that the ACT Government would provide funding for an expansion team in both the mens and women's competition in partnership with Cricket ACT, if the territory was granted a team.
-The proposed team would be based at Manuka Oval in Canberra.
+In October 2024, Australian Capital Territory Chief Minister Andrew Barr announced as part of his campaign for the 2024 Australian Capital Territory election, that the ACT Government would provide funding for an expansion team in both the men's and women's competitions in partnership with Cricket ACT, if the territory was granted a team.
+The proposed team would be based at Manuka Oval in Canberra, where the Australian national team have hosted international fixtures.
+In July 2025, Cricket Australia (CA) CEO Todd Greenburg floated the idea of expanding the competition to New Zealand, following a Boston Consulting Group (BCG) report on improving and innovating the league.
+ESPN reported in December 2025 that "New Zealand, which boasts teams in many Australian sports leagues, is an obvious first foray abroad [for the BBL].
+Its proximity to the east coast of Australia makes it easier from a logistical sense while being attractive to broadcasters.
+With New Zealand being two hours ahead of Sydney and Melbourne, and five in front of Perth, having triple headers on game days could create a television bonanza."
+The CA board was reported to also be considering an expansion into Singapore.